Heart to Heart (Kenny Loggins song)

-"Heart to Heart" is a song by American musician Kenny Loggins, Michael McDonald, and composer David Foster.
-It was released in 1982 as the second of three singles from his 1982 album High Adventure.
-It reached number 15 on the Billboard Hot 100 and spent five weeks in that position, from late January through late February.
+"Heart to Heart" is a song by American musician Kenny Loggins, co-written with Michael McDonald, and composer David Foster.
+It was released in November 1982 by Columbia Records as the second of three singles from his 1982 album High Adventure.
+It reached number 15 on the US Billboard Hot 100 and spent five weeks in that position, from late January through late February 1983.
 It spent a total of 13 weeks in the Top 40, and 17 weeks on the Hot 100.
-It also reached number 15 on the U.S. Cash Box Top 100.
+It also reached number 15 on the US Cash Box Top 100.

-"Heart to Heart" was also very successful on the Adult Contemporary charts, reaching number three in the U.S. and number one in Canada.
+"Heart to Heart" was also very successful on the Adult Contemporary charts, reaching number three in the US and number one in Canada.

 Background

 The song speaks of the mutual opening of hearts as being the only way to preserve a relationship once the partners have allowed themselves to grow apart.
 The lyrics acknowledge that most relationships do not endure the test of time, yet still some are able to do so.
-It features additional vocals by co-writer McDonald and a saxophone solo by David Sanborn.
+It features a saxophone solo by David Sanborn.